geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Alas!" she said, " what hate thy bosom bears,
 " Thus to rejoice and triumph in my tears,
 " Destroy each vision youthful hope has wove,
-" And wound thus deeply in the mask of love !
+" And wound thus deeply in the mask of love!
-" Can this be love ? — No; love is ever prone
+" Can this be love? — No; love is ever prone
 " To prize its object's weal before its own;
-" Ah, yet relent ! ere, worn by lengthen'd grief,
+" Ah, yet relent! ere, worn by lengthen'd grief,
 " My frame decays, and death shall yield relief;
-" And oh ! if e'er thy bosom thrill'd with joy
+" And oh! if e'er thy bosom thrill'd with joy
 " When tears of rapture fill'd the glistening eye,
 " And virtue long opprest, by thee restor'd,
 " A thousand blessings on thy name implor'd,
-" Oh ! let my voice, my woes, my tears prevail,
+" Oh! let my voice, my woes, my tears prevail,
-" My sufferings pity, and restore the Veil !"
+" My sufferings pity, and restore the Veil!"